 A Word of Caution for Bottle Warmer Users

 Alternatively, you can use a Bottle Warmer to simplify warming.
 However, we advise caution to avoid overheating breast milk if you use a bottle warmer.
-If you want to use a bottle warmer, then we recommend the Kiinde Kozii, which won our Editors' Choice award due to it's incorporation of a sophisticated system to avoid overheating.
+If you want to use a bottle warmer, then we recommend the Kiinde Kozii, which won our Editors' Choice award due to its incorporation of a sophisticated system to avoid overheating.
 The other bottle warmers we tested make it too easy, in our opinion, to expose breast milk to high temperatures which can result in significant loss of nutritional and/or immunological value.

 Tips for Warming Breast Milk

-Here's some guidelines to keep in mind when warming breast milk:
+Here are some guidelines to keep in mind when warming breast milk: